wiyiflash/haxe-objective-c-target/README.md

 And the AppDelegate.hx should conform with the UIApplicationDelegate.
 The main entry point is:

+	class AppDelegate extends UIResponder implements UIApplicationDelegate {
-	public function applicationDidFinishLaunchingWithOptions (application:UIApplication, didFinishLaunchingWithOptions:NSDictionary) :Bool
+		public function applicationDidFinishLaunchingWithOptions (application:UIApplication, didFinishLaunchingWithOptions:NSDictionary) :Bool {
+			// See the demos please
+			return true;
+		}
+	}

-You should start building your app from this point up
+You should start building your app from this method